Global EO Cache

 +-- optimized/

-Each subfolder can be considered as a local cache serving specific purpose.
+Each subfolder can be considered as a local cache serving a specific purpose.
 All caches

 store files based on version git-hash.
-For example org.eolang.array object source for version
+For example, the org.eolang.array object source for version

 Also, note that the file path corresponds to the package of the object.

-Every time pull step is executed it first checks presence of the file in pulled cache and would
+Every time the pull step is executed, it first checks the presence of the file in the pulled cache and would

-Parsed cache stores parsed .xmir files produced during Parse step.
+The Parsed cache stores parsed .xmir files produced during the Parse step.

-An EO object discovered during previous compilation cycles and which has meaningful version
+An EO object discovered during previous compilation cycles and which has a meaningful version

-parsed cache first.
-If it’s found it will be copied to corresponding target.
-In case it’s missing
+the parsed cache first.
+If it’s found it will be copied to the corresponding target.
+In case it’s missing,

-Optimized cache is used during Optimize step and
+The Optimized cache is used during the Optimize step and

 stores optimized .xmir files.
-It is functioning identical to Parsed cache.
+It functions identically to the Parsed cache.

-To summarize: ~/.eo/ folder represents local file cache for EO compilation artifacts to make
+To summarize: the ~/.eo/ folder represents a local file cache for EO compilation artifacts to make

 And of course to clean up all caches you can always execute (for Bash) rm -rf ~/.eo :)